During the mid-1970s, DC Comics launched a large batch of new titles to conquer market shares – the DC Explosion.

-However, the DC Explosion was a failure and had to be dramatically scaled back – leading comic book enthusiasts to name this era the DC Implosion.
+However, the DC Explosion was a failure and had to be dramatically scaled back.
+Which led comic book enthusiasts to name this era the DC Implosion.

-Claw’s milieu is a system of 15 proximate planes, with a Dimensional Travel Distance of but one between each other.
 There are various ways to interpret what we’re told about the 15 worlds.
-Here are the known facts and hypothetical frameworks to tie all of this together.
+Here are the known facts, and hypothetical frameworks, to tie all of this together.

-Making mistakes while handling magical forces within the Fifteen Worlds has a definite tendency to rip the dimensional fabric and expose the experimenter to one of the void worlds.
-Many of the mutated, chaotic-looking monsters in Claw’s world seem to be unique results of such accidental exposure, rather than D&D-style races of monsters.
+Making mistakes while handling magical forces within the Fifteen Worlds has a definite tendency to rip the dimensional fabric – and expose the experimenter to one of the void worlds.
+Many of the mutated, chaotic-looking monsters in Claw the Unconquered’s world — such as N’Hglthss the Damned — seem to be unique results of such accidental exposure.
+Rather than local fauna.

-Seven of the 8 non-void dimensions are said to be worlds of law, dominated by the Gods of Elder Light.
+Seven of the eight non-void dimensions are said to be worlds of law.
+These are dominated by the Gods of Elder Light.

-From what is glimpsed of those, it seems that the world “law” should be taken more literally than one would expect, and in the same sense as the phrase “rule of law”.
+It seems that the world “law” should be taken more literally than one would expect, and in the same sense as in the phrase “rule of law”.
 That is, these places have a formalised society where everybody is expected to behave according to a set of clear and documented rules.

 The Shadow-God and the Lords of Elder Light cannot fight directly, since that would destroy their multiverse.

-The fifteenth world is the one that includes the kingdom of Pytharia, the heroic-fantasy land from which Claw the Unconquered originates.
-It is repeatedly described as being in balance between the two.
+The fifteenth world includes the kingdom of Pytharia, the heroic-fantasy land of Claw the Unconquered.
+It is repeatedly described as being in balance between chaos and law.

-This manifests as it having a primitive society, but those rules and laws that exist are crude and fragile, and most people seem interested in twisting them or dodging them for immediate, personal benefit.
+This manifests as it having a primitive society, where those rules and laws that exist are crude and fragile.
+Most people seem interested in twisting them or dodging them for immediate, personal benefit.

-“Pytharia” is but a kingdom on this world, but it has sometimes been used to designate the whole world.
-A proper name for the world might be “Terra Arcana” — read on for more — though the name given by Michelinie was the Known World.
+“Pytharia” is but a kingdom on this world.
+But the word has sometimes been used to designate the whole world.
+A proper name for the world might be “Terra Arcana” — read on for more — though the only name given by Michelinie was the Known World.

-A scene showing a brief view of the Fifteen Worlds shows Claw standing on a planet whose geography is very reminiscent of a simplified depiction of Earth, which may have been meant to imply that it is a parallel Earth – or the past or future of Earth.
+One brief view of the Fifteen Worlds shows Claw standing on a planet looking like a simplified depiction of Earth.
+This might imply that the Known World is a parallel Earth – or the past or future of Earth.

 Cosmology and crossovers

-Two other David Michelinie works from the 1970s (Starfire and Star Hunters) exist within this multiverse, as 2 of the worlds of law (or perhaps the future or past of 1 or 2 such worlds).
+Two other David Michelinie works from the 1970s (Starfire and Star Hunters) exist within this multiverse.
+These are of the worlds of law.
+Or perhaps the future or past of one or two such worlds.